-- satisfy major or institutional requirements. - S Available only in certain approved courses. - U Available only in certain approved courses. - W This grade is given under two conditions: 1) when a student withdraws from a course prior to the end of the regular withdrawal period; 2) when a student withdraws totally from the university after the end of the regular withdrawal period. - IN Temporarily reported as a grade when a student is granted an extension of time to complete course work because course work could not be completed for reasons beyond the student's control.
+- IN Temporarily reported as a grade when a student is granted an extension of time to complete course work because course work could not be completed for reasons beyond the student's control.
 An incomplete course must be satisfactorily completed within one calendar year from the date the IN was given.
 An incomplete not removed within one calendar year shall revert to the pre-assigned alternate grade (normally an "F") and be included in the computation of the student's grade point average.
-Re-enrollment while IN is present is not recommended. - IP A grade of IP may be given at the close of the term in certain approved courses.
+Re-enrollment is not recommended. - IP A grade of IP may be given at the close of the term in certain approved courses.
 Students receiving an IP must register in the same course the next term, pay tuition and must complete the work during that term.
 Courses for which IP grades are accrued are identified in the Course Description section of this catalog.

-Grade Changes/Academic Appeals

-Students have the right to appeal any academic decision, including the assignment of grades, as detailed in the Catalog.
+Grade Changes/Academic Appeals: Students have the right to appeal any academic decision, including the assignment of grades, as detailed in the Catalog.
 Final grades entered on transcripts are unalterable unless a grade-change form is completed and signed by the instructor, the department chair, and the dean.
-A grade-change request should be extremely rare, resulting from an instructor's error in calculating the original grade or a similar occurrence.
+A gradechange request should be extremely rare, resulting from an instructor's error in calculating the original grade or a similar occurrence.
 It is not appropriate to change a grade because the student submitted additional work.
-Letter grades of A, B, C, D, or F may be changed by instructors to letter grades of A, B, C, D, or F before the end of the following term (summer excluded) only with the approval of department chairperson and the college dean.
+Letter grades of A, B, C, D, or F may be changed by instructors to letter grades of A. B. C. D. or F before the end of the following term (summer excluded) only with the approval of department chairperson and the college dean.
 Academic appeals should be made first to the classroom instructor, next to the department chair, then to the dean of the college involved.
-If a satisfactory resolution cannot be reached, a final appeal may be made to the Student Academic Appeals Board via the Provost's Office as detailed in the catalog.
+If a satisfactory resolution cannot be reached, a final appeal may be made to the Academic Appeals Board via the Provost's Office.
 Grades of S, U, W, and NC may not be changed.
 Students are responsible for initiating requests for grade changes.